gomo/dynamic_scaffold/README.md

       link_to "Show #{rec.name}", controls_master_shops_path
     end

-    # If you want filtering that can not be handled by the scope described later, you can use the filter method.
+    # If you want filtering that can not be handled by `config.scope`, you can use the filter method.
     config.list.filter do |query|
       query.where(parent_id: nil)
     end